apache/lucene-solr/lucene/backward-codecs/README.md

 only need read logic, but a small set including DocValuesFormat and FieldInfosFormat will need to retain write logic since can be used to update old segments.
+3. Update the current codec, for example Lucene90Codec, to use the new file format.
+If this new codec doesn't exist yet, then create it first and move the existing one to backwards-codecs.
-3. Make a change to the new format!
+4. Make a change to the new format!

 ## Internal format versions